top of page

 CA Newt in Hand

-Above Left: Tidewater goby.
-Above Right: Two Striped Garter Snake.
-Bottom Left: Steelhead Trout.
-Photo by RCDSMM Stream Team.
-Right: CA Newt in Hand.
-All photos by RCDSMM Stream Team.
+Above Left: Tidewater Goby in 2023.
+Above Right: Two Striped Garter Snake in 2019.
+Bottom Left: Steelhead Trout in 2021.
+Bottom Right: CA Newt in hand in 2019.
+All photos by RCDSMM.

 Counter SLR Impacts.
 Sea level rise (SLR) and coastal erosion are happening now and are projected to increase in the future.
 This affects the beach, lagoon and PCH.
 The lifeguard/restroom building are actively being threatened, and the beach area available to the public and sensitive species is decreasing.
 These impacts will intensify in the future.